About

 During the summer of 2018, I booked flights for a 7-month trip around the world.
 I anticipated and needed a break from my music career and wanted to find some direction in my life again.
 It was super cliche, and I completely underestimated its impact on the rest of my life.
 I left Belgium on the first of January 2019.
 Little did I know that was the start of a life-changing journey.
-It is more than four years later, and I’m still travelling.
+Ultimately, it took me about five years to set foot in Belgium again.
 Looking back, I overlooked many signs pointing me towards travelling.
-It was the direction my life needed to head.
+It was the direction my life needed to go.
 Travelling has allowed me to be the person I have always wanted to be and to live my life to the fullest.
-Honestly, the journey has been pretty fantastic.
+The journey has been fantastic.
 Let me tell you more:

 Pre-travel: